 Put Your Retirement First

 The desire to help others is a good thing, but you’ll need the financial resources to do so.
 That’s why it’s so important to make sure your financial plan will provide for your own needs, including the possibility of long-term care.
-Once you’re comfortable that you can afford to give without jeopardizing your own retirement, it’s time to think about ways you can make the most of your gifts.
+Once you’re comfortable and feel you can afford to give money to your family members without jeopardizing your own retirement, it’s time to think about ways you can make the most of your gifts.